magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 ```

 But we know that not all our shapes have a volume, `Square` is a 2D shape but
-because of the interface we are force to implement a `volume` method.
+because of the interface, we are forced to implement a `volume` method.

-Applying the _Interface Segregation Principle_ we split the `Shape` interface in
+Applying the _Interface Segregation Principle_ we split the `Shape` interface
-two different interfaces, one to define 2D shapes and another for 3D shapes.
+into two different interfaces, one to define 2D shapes and another for 3D shapes.

 ```typescript
 interface Shape2D {